44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: N. Main St. (US-191) | Duration: 1/2 a day | Cost: FREE

-Downtown Moab is chock-full of restaurants, hotels, gift shops, and art galleries.
-There's also a great independent book store and a food truck park.
+Downtown Moab is chock-full of restaurants, hotels, retail shops, and art galleries.
+There's also a great independent book store and a sizeable food truck park.
 I recommend spending at least a few hours wandering around.
 As you walk around, you'll see more ATVs and 4x4 vehicles than you've ever seen in your life.

-The 'Greetings from MOAB' mural can be found at 169 N. Main St.
+The 'Greetings from Moab' mural can be found at 169 N. Main St.

 |